tombensve/APS/APS-Libraries/APSJSONLib/docs/aps-json-lib.md

 The following mappings are made in addition to the expected ones:

 *  _JSONArray_ only maps to an array property.

 *  Date properties in bean are mapped from _JSONString_ "yyyy-MM-dd HH:mm:ss".

 *  Enum properties in bean are mapped from _JSONString_ which have to contain enum constant name.

-__public static <T> T convert(InputStream jsonStream, Class<T> javaClass) throws IOException, JSONConvertionException__
+__public static <T> T convert(InputStream jsonStream, Class<T> javaClass) throws APSIOException, JSONConvertionException__

 Returns an instance of a java class populated with data from a json object value read from a stream.